bgamari/ghc-users-guide/content/all-flags.gen.rst

     *default: 2000.* Set the size threshold for the SpecConstr transformation to ⟨n⟩.

 ``-fspecialise``
     Turn on specialisation of overloaded functions.
-Implied by :ghc-flag:`O`.
+Implied by :ghc-flag:`-O`.

 ``-fcross-module-specialise``
     Turn on specialisation of overloaded functions imported from other modules.